Xeronaus/Cedaruke/README.md

 # Cedaruke
 Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into a new star system.
-The mod is designed to introduce more exciting campaign experiences with unique planets and missions.
+The mod is designed to introduce more exciting campaign experiences with unique features and missions.

-# Explanation
+# Key Features

 ### New Star System
 The mod added a new star system called the **Arion system**, which serves as the main setting for the campaigns.

-### Planets
+### More Planets

-The mod added three new planets: Georathe, Crajuras, and Kyrapure
+### A

+### A

+### A

 # Download
 There's 3 ways to download it.
 You can do any of the following: